HIPAA Statement of Privacy Practices and Client Rights

 I understand that information used or disclosed pursuant to the authorization may be subject to re-disclosure by the recipient of this information, and no longer protected by the HIPAA Privacy Rule.

-I understand that Sarah E. Stein-Wolf, LPC, PLLC is not liable for any third-party disclosure of PHI pursuant to any authorization.
+I understand that SW Counseling, PLLC is not liable for any third-party disclosure of PHI pursuant to any authorization.
 I understand that the authorization to release PHI does not authorize my mental health provider to discuss my health information with anyone other than the person/agency specified on my release form.